 Aquaculture is an alternative to fishing in the wild and accounts for around half of all global fish production.
 Seafood is the fourth most consumed meat in Australia following poultry, beef and pork.
 It’s essential that those responsible for managing farmed animals (either on land or in the water) ensure their welfare is an integral part of production.
 For fish, this includes providing enough space to swim normally in clean, oxygen-rich water, handling fish in a manner that avoids stress, and stunning to ensure unconsciousness at the time of slaughter.

 Yes.
 Aquaculture companies participating in the Scheme in addition to meeting government regulations, must demonstrate ongoing compliance with a recognised, third-party audited certification scheme that promotes best environmental practice.
-The company should also proactively review their environmental protection policies in line with developments in research and technology.

 Australian lamb and beef products come from animals born and raised outdoors, so yes, they can be called free range.